 Tomatoes are annuals, meaning that they must be regrown each year.
 Start your tomatoes indoors six to eight weeks before the average last frost date for your region so that they are ready to transplant outdoors as soon as temperatures are warm enough.

 To propagate your own tomatoes, you’ll need seeds, a seed-starting medium, seed trays, small containers, and a container soil blend formulated for growing vegetables.
 For best results, use grow lights and a warming mat for seedlings.
-Once you’re ready to transplant your seedlings into containers, you’ll need five-gallon pots and additional container mix.
+Once you’re ready to transplant your seedlings into containers, you’ll need five-gallon pots and an additional container mix.

-Step 1: Fill the cells of the seed trays with seed starting mix, then water lightly until the mix is moist.
+Step 1: Fill the cells of the seed trays with the seed starting mix, then water lightly until the mix is moist.
 Make a quarter-inch divot in each cell of the seed tray with the tip of your finger.

 Step 2: Place a seed in each divot, then gently cover the seed with a quarter-inch of soil.
 Spritz the soil with water using a spray bottle until it’s well moistened if needed, taking care not to disturb the seeds.

 Step 3: Put the seed trays in a warm, sunny place.
 You can use a seed starting mat under the tray to keep the seedlings warm if your space is cool.
-Check daily to ensure that the soil is moist but not soggy and water as needed.
+Check daily to ensure that the soil is moist, but not soggy, and water as needed.
 Sprouts should emerge within five to 10 days of planting.

 Step 4: When seedlings emerge, do your best to simulate ideal outdoor growing conditions.
 That means keeping the seedlings warm, giving them full sun or using grow lights to give them enough light, and helping to strengthen their stems by simulating wind.
 To do this, position a fan near your seedlings and run it for an hour or so each day.